marinednadude/NOAA-PMEL-OME-Baker-marmam-dLoop-PCR-Protocol-BeBOP/NOAA-PMEL-OME-Baker-marmam-dLoop-PCR-Protocol-BeBOP.md

 ## Summary

-This protocol is for amplifying the mitochondrial displacement loop (D-loop) gene in marine mammals.
+This protocol is for amplifying the mitochondrial displacement loop (D-loop) gene also known as the mitochondial control region in marine mammals.
 The primers (forward: Baker F Dlp1.5-H, reverse: Baker R Oordlp4) were first presented in [Baker et al. 2018](https://doi.org/10.3389/fmars.2018.00133).
 The target amplicon size is 389 base pairs.

 This primer set targets marine mammals (particularly cetaceans).
 Important note, this primer also amplifies non-target organisms including other mammal species (e.g., humans, cows, etc.).